 The focus for Sixth Form students is on researching information on all the options open to them.
-The Higher Education Adviser and the Careers Fellow deliver the full range of advice through lectures, workshops and one-to-one guidance to enable pupils to identify their strengths, vocations and ambitions.
+The Higher Education Adviser and the Head of Futures deliver the full range of advice through lectures, workshops and one-to-one guidance to enable pupils to identify their strengths, vocations and ambitions.

 In the Lower Sixth, every pupil receives at least one personal guidance interview, to prepare them for the transition from school to university or work.
 This is complemented by a year-long programme of talks open to all Sixth Form pupils given by university representatives and professionals from a range of sectors, to give them a flavour of the breadth of the opportunities on offer to them.
 They are encouraged to visit the careers staff as frequently as they need to in order to explore their ideas in more depth and for support in their decision-making.

-Many pupils will attend university open days during the year, and pupils are encouraged to discuss all their ideas with the Higher Education Adviser, the Oxbridge Co-ordinator, the Careers Fellow, their tutors, teachers, housemasters and parents.
+Many pupils will attend university open days during the year, and pupils are encouraged to discuss all their ideas with the Higher Education Adviser, the Elite Universities Adviser, the Head of Futures, their tutors, teachers, housemasters and parents.
 A wide range of perspectives is always helpful when there is so much choice.
 More than 98% of pupils will choose to apply for university in the first term of the Upper Sixth, so the Lower Sixth year is an important time for researching all the possible options.

 Upper Sixth pupils are guided through the application processes for universities, including Oxbridge, and are given assistance to plan effective and fulfilling gap years if they choose that option.
-All Oxbridge applicants have a mentor to guide them through the application, preparation and interview process, as well as support from the Oxbridge Co-ordinator.
+All Oxbridge applicants have a mentor to guide them through the application, preparation and interview process, as well as support from the Elite Universities Adviser.
 The Higher Education Adviser guides all applicants through the UCAS process.

 Students are encouraged to give careful consideration to the alternative routes beyond Shrewsbury, such as the growing number of competitive school leavers’ programmes and apprenticeships offered by top employers in corporate, vocational or military environments.
 These salaried programmes combine workplace training with further study, often leading to a degree as well as professional qualifications.
 For many young people this is now an attractive option as they quickly gain employment skills, experience and job security without the burden of student debt.